oloBion/Retip/README.md

 Remember these few tips:

 - split your data into training and testing 80/20.
-And if you want to be as cool as Tobias&Dinesh use also an additional external dataset;
+And if you want to be cool use also an additional external dataset;
 - Don’t cheat yourself doing cherry picking with testing molecules that are out-liner and putting in training data.
 Leave at it is, is better know the truth than lie to yourself;
 - As you probably know R use set.seed when you have a random function.
 This is needed to get the same results when you do it again.
 There is a set seed before the split training/testing.
 If you modify you get a slightly different results in your models if the problematic compounds are inside training data.
-This is not a real cheat because is random driven but please don’t tell to Tobias...
+This is not a real cheat because is random driven ;-)
 - Look at your smiles before import in Retip, if you have cavities will not work properly.

 Remember Leonardo Da Vinci suggestion:
 “I have been impressed with the urgency of doing.
 Knowing is not enough; we must apply.
 Being willing is not enough; we must do."

 Retip born to helps you in identification in metabolomics workflow, it’s not an exhibition of knowledge.
-The success of this app is helps in your work, in real word metabolomics experiments.
+The success of this app is if helps in your work, in real world metabolomics experiments.